YashMishra0101/Interview-Preparation/readme.md

 # Welcome to the **Frontend Interview Preparation Repository 💻**

 Here, you'll find a curated list of **questions with answers**, **concepts**, and **practice sections** to help you prepare effectively for frontend interviews.
 Whether you're just starting or brushing up, this repository has something for everyone 💪.

+## **Why This Repository?**

+This repository covers the most commonly asked interview questions and concepts for entry-level and fresher jobs.

+Unlike other repositories, this one is not designed to include everything in the name of interview prep.
+Instead, it focuses on what’s truly important for interviews, providing key questions and concepts directly to help you prepare effectively.

 This repository includes: